-I never had a role model, as I was not exposed to the theoretical and technical bit of conservation.
-Before, I didn't know and now I don’t need to.
-By the time you find out who they are, they are either dead of in the twilight of their life.
-When I first started in early 1990s, there was no Internet.
-It was more about which library do you go to.
-Now, you can throw anything on the table.
-It’s so easy with Google.
+I never had a role model as I was not exposed to the theoretical and technical bit of conservation.
+Before, I didn't know, and now, I don’t need to.
+By the time you find out who they are, they have either passed away or in the twilight years.
+When I first started in early 1990s, there was no internet.
+It was more about which library you went to.
+Now, it's so easy to search for anything with Google.

-However, I wish there was a mentor.
+However, I wish I had a mentor.
 Probably the one person I can mention is Dr Richard A. Engelhardt, a former UNESCO Regional Advisor for Culture in Asia and the Pacific.
-We worked a lot and through him, I was involved with UNESCO, the awards and meddled with two or three projects together.
+We worked a lot together, and through him, I was involved with UNESCO, the awards, and meddled with two or three projects together.
 We wrote something called the Hoi An Protocols together with a group of experts.
 And from there, I learn.

 What are your takeaways from your involvement in Cheong Fatt Tze Mansion?

-The most valuable parts of being involved in Cheong Fatt Tze is to understand the values, philosophy and theories of this project.
-I started to really get into the nuts and bolds of what conservation really means.
+The most valuable part of being involved in Cheong Fatt Tze is to understand the values, philosophy and theories of this project.
+I started to really get into the nuts and bolts of what conservation really means.
 And learn to appreciate places like this.

 The old informs the new.
-The lessons learned from being involved in conservation and what it really encompasses is very important when it comes to crafting a building, understanding the people and the environment.
+The lessons learned from being involved in conservation and what it really encompasses are very important when it comes to crafting a building, understanding the people and the environment.
 When you’re working with an old building, it involves light, darkness, space and scale.
-All of that, I’ve learned from this mansion.
-Whenever I want to look for an idea to build a space, I come back here to look into the dimensions of this space.
+I’ve learned all of these from the Cheong Fatt Tze Mansion.
+Whenever I want to look for an idea to build a space, I would come back here to look into the dimensions of this space.